KiraaaaLuo/Black-Friday-Return-Prediction_Project/README.md

   <summary>Week 5</summary>
   This week, we performed data cleaning.
 Details are listed as followings:   <br />
   1.we change the datatype of each column of 5 tables to make sure the datatype of each column are correct.
+  2.for the table of skuinfo, in the column of packsize, there are some packsize
 </details>

 <details open>